-Other awards include the Henry Wyndham Prize, the Elizabeth Greenshields Award and the David Murray Award for landscape painting and a finalist in 2011 Discerning Eye Awards.
+His artwork is widely celebrated and included in major global private and public collections, such as the Museum of Modern Art in Dublin, the Ulster Museum, and the Durban Museum in South Africa.
+Additional awards include the Henry Wyndham Prize, the Elizabeth Greenshields Award, and the David Murray Award for landscape painting.
+Shaun was also a finalist in the 2011 Discerning Eye Awards.

 “Capturing people in a quiet moment of reverie and achieving a balance between paint and subject matter are my aims with the paintings.
-To both represent and give some inner life to a figure is a compelling and often elusive challenge.” – Shaun Ferguson, Artist
+To both represent and give some inner life to a figure is a compelling and often elusive challenge.” – Shaun Ferguson

 Standing in a shallow bath of rainwater, trousers now soaked above the water line – capillary action.
 Imagine him taking up this water through his body, a conduit for nature maybe- if holding a plant.
 On another occasion, nature is to be protected from and he might wear water wings, bright orange, to ward-off the incoming weather.
 A phantom threat.